RolandBernard/TerminalImageRenderer/README.md

 # TerminalImageRenderer

 Implements a way to draw image buffers to termnal in C.
-The implementation only supports terminals with true color and the ability to diablay Unicode block characters.
+The implementation only supports terminals with true color and the ability to display Unicode block characters.

 ---